 Write using “you” and “your”.
 Using these terms makes a customer feel like you’re talking directly to them–like your product is a perfect fit for them specifically.
 And that’s exactly what you want, right?
 Stay away from speaking to a general audience and directly target the person that’s reading your copy.

 Remove “I believe” and “I think”.
 Umm … are you sure?
 That’s what your audience will think when you don’t sound positive about what you’re selling in your copy.
 You’re sure about your product, you’re sure that your customer will love it, and you’re sure you want to sell to them.
 Write like it.

 3. Make ‘Em Feel Something

 Do you remember that tear-jerking SPCA commercial with Sarah McLachlan?
-OK now, don’t get tears all over your freshly dry-cleaned business suit.
-Emotions mean a lot to people, and when you can tap into someone’s emotions with your copywriting, then you’re likely to draw that emotional connect with them.
+OK now, don’t get your tears all over your freshly drycleaned business suit.
+Emotions mean a lot to people, and when you can tap into someone’s emotions in your copywriting, then you’re likely to draw that emotional connect with them.